kellyjonbrazil/jc/docs/parsers/xml.md

 Usage:

-    specify --xml as the first argument if the piped input is coming from a XML file
+    specify --xml as the first argument if the piped input is coming from an XML file

 Compatibility: